NeneWang/nenewang.github.io/Hands-On-Recommendation-Systems-with-Python/hands-on-machine-learning-exploration-report.md

 - **Introduce a popularity filter**: It is entirely possible that two movies have the same genres and sub-genres, but differ wildly in quality and popularity.
 In such cases, you may want to introduce a popularity filter that considers the n most similar movies, computes a weighted rating, and displays the top five results.
 You have already learned how to do this in the previous chapter.

-## 5. Getting Started with Data Mining Techniques
+## Chapter 5.
+Getting Started with Data Mining Techniques

 ![](./../img/2024-03-25-16-27-40.png)